 Concession revenues are generated through LAX terminal concessionaires, tenants or airport service providers who pay monthly fees or rents for using or accessing airport facilities to offer their goods and services to the general public and air transportation community.
 Payments to LAX are based on negotiated agreements with these parties to remit amounts based on either a Minimum Annual Guarantee (MAG) or on gross receipts.
 Amounts recorded to revenue are determined by the type of revenue category set up in the general ledger system and integrated with the monthly accounts receivable billing process.
 Concession revenue is recorded as it is earned.
 Some tenant agreements require self-reporting of concession operations and/or sales.
 The tenants' operations report and payment are due to LAX in the month following the activity.
 The timing of concessionaire reporting and when revenue earned is recorded, will determine when or if accruals are required for each tenant agreement.

 I. Unearned Revenue

-Unearned revenue consists of concessionaire rentals and payments received in advance, which will be amortized to revenue on the straight-line basis over the applicable period.
+Unearned revenue consists of concessionaire rentals and payments received in advance and is recorded as other current liabilities.

 m.
 Accrued Employee Benefits